 1 - Cornish Premier Pasties with a Red Thai Chicken pasty,

 2 - Friary Mill Bakery with a Curried Chicken Pasty.

 3 - West Cornwall Pasty Co. with a Green Thai Vegetable Pasty.

 Our categories are split into two sections: Cornish pasties (made in Cornwall following a traditional recipe) and open savoury categories for pasties with creative fillings or pasties from outside Cornwall.

 This is because the Cornish pasty enjoys a special protected status (Protected Geographical Indication), and only pasty makers based in Cornwall who make pasties in a traditional manner and follow a traditional recipe are able to label their products as Cornish pasties.

 Choose to make either a Cornish pasty or a savoury pasty in the following sub-categories:

-- Company: Representatives from companies (bakeries, butchers, pubs, corner shops etc) that have undergone a PGI audit.
+- Company, sponsored by Carters Packaging and Hay Farm Produce: Representatives from companies (bakeries, butchers, pubs, corner shops etc) that have undergone a PGI audit.

-- Professional: Those who work in the catering industry as a professional baker or cook, who are entering their own pasties under their own name.
+- Professional, sponsored by Heygates Flours and Grains: Those who work in the catering industry as a professional baker or cook, who are entering their own pasties under their own name.

-- Amateur: People aged 16 and over on the date of the competition (4 March 2017) who do not work in the catering industry as a professional baker or cook.
+- Amateur, sponsored by Cornish Mining World Heritage Site and Mono Equipment: People aged 16 and over on the date of the competition (4 March 2017) who do not work in the catering industry as a professional baker or cook.

-- Junior: People aged 15 and under on the date of the competition (4 March 2017).
+- Junior, sponsored by Craft Bakers Association: People aged 15 and under on the date of the competition (4 March 2017).

-- Gluten-free: A new category this year, for amateur bakers, who should follow the Coeliac UK’s guide.
+- Gluten-free: A new category for 2017, for amateur bakers, who should follow the Coeliac UK’s guide.